catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 You need to beat the **Difficulty** of the test to actually succeed.
 If you succeed, you gain **One (1) Effect Point (EP)** plus another for each additional success rolled.
 Spend Effect Points to determine the actual outcome.
 Most Tests have a so called *Basic* effect which simply allows you to do what you set out to do in the first place for just 1 Effect Point, but GM may present additional Effects, or simply decide what happens based on how many EP you gained.

-!!! example
-	Janey must beat a Hard test of `Investigation x Mind`.
-She rolls 3D12 gaining 10, 6 and 9.
-That's total 4 successes, which earns her 2 Effect Points.

-### Opposed Test

-When two characters roll dice against each other, they are making an Opposed Test.
-The outcome of one test will be highly dependent on the outcome of the other test.
-Whoever has more successes is the victor, with a margin equal to the difference between the results.
-So if you beat your opponent by one success, you succeed with a one success.

 ### Difficulty

 | Difficulty | Success Threshold | % 3D6 | %3D8 | %3D10 | %3D12 |